Breakfast Sandwich with Prosciutto and Scallion Oil

 Toast or grill bread slices, then spread a spoonful of the scallion oil onto each slice.

-Bring a medium saucepan of water to boil and add vinegar.
+Bring a saucepan of water to boil and add vinegar.
 Turn the heat down to just a simmer.
 Crack eggs into a small bowl, then add them carefully to the water to poach for 2 to 3 minutes, until the white is set but the yolk is still runny.

 Place a tomato slice on top of the scallion oil on each slice of bread, followed by a poached egg.
 Drape sliced prosciutto on top, then sprinkle with sea salt.
 Drizzle with more scallion oil, then garnish with basil or arugula leaves.
 Serve immediately while the egg yolk is still warm.